Andrew-S-Rosen/cbe504/main.typ

 $ r_"P" = k_2 conc("A^*"). $<eq:lhhw_sample_rate>

 We ultimately want to write our rate without transient intermediates.
-If we assume that the adsorption of A is quasi-equilibrated, then we have
+If we are able to assume that the adsorption of A is quasi-equilibrated, then we have
 $ K_"ads"  = conc("A^*") /(p_ce("A") conc("*")) $
 $ conc("A^*") = K_"ads" p_ce("A") conc("*"). $<eq:conc_a_star_lhhw>
-The quasi-equilibrium approximation is fairly reasonable to invoke here because the surface reaction is expected to be substantially slower than the adsorption or desorption steps.
+The quasi-equilibrium approximation is fairly reasonable to invoke here because surface reactions are typically much slower than the adsorption or desorption steps, although there are certainly exceptions.

 Additionally, we have the site balance of
 $ conc("*")_0 = conc("*") + conc("A^*"), $